 Meanwhile, peel and grate the garlic (or use a garlic press).
 Halve the baby plum tomatoes and pop them into a large bowl.
 Drizzle over some olive oil and season with salt and pepper.
 Mix together and set aside.

-Put the (now empty) pan back on medium heat with another drizzle of oil.
+Pop a large frying pan on medium heat with a drizzle of oil.
 Add the garlic and cook for 30 secs (adjust the heat if needed).

 Next, stir in the creme fraiche, vegetable stock paste and water for the sauce (see pantry for amount).
 Bring to the boil, then lower the heat and simmer until thickened, 2-3 mins.